 Sick pay insurance provides you with up to 70% of your gross income, tax-free if you are unable to work due to any incapacity that stops you from doing your normal job.
 The insurance usually requires a doctor to confirm that you are unfit to work to make a claim.

 You can structure the insurance based on your personal needs.
 You can choose how quickly the insurance pays you after you stop working.
 You'll also choose the period of payment which can be anything from 1 year of incapacity per claim right up to a policy that pays you for as long as you're unable to work, which could be up to retirement age.

 Tailoring your sick pay insurance is really important and there are many types of sick pay insurance available.
 It ensures that the sick pay insurance policy will suit your personal circumstances and will provide the financial support that you need.
-Speaking with an income protection insurance specialist* can help you to search the whole market and receive expert guidance on arranging your policy based on your needs and budget.
+Speaking with an income protection insurance specialist* can provide the financial service that will help you to search the whole market and receive expert guidance on arranging your policy based on your needs and budget.
 Additionally, you will qualify for up to £100 cashback if you get a quote and subsequently decide to take out a policy.